-Both the PPP and the Ethernet connections use the same GUI running on a web browser.
+Both the PPP and the Ethernet connections use the same GUI running on Internet Explorer or Google Chrome.
 The difference is that the PPP connection runs at 38,400 baud; the Ethernet connection runs at 10/100MB.
 When dealing with a GUI, obviously the faster connection is much better.
 Therefore, the primary connection to the RTU is Ethernet.